Harold Martin (RAF officer): Post-war

 After the war, Martin attended a course at the RAF Staff College in Haifa and in 1945 joined the headquarters staff of No. 100 Group.
 He broke the speed record for flying from London to Cape Town, completing the 6,717 mile journey in a time of 21 hours, 31 minutes in a Mosquito, for which he won the Oswald Watt Gold Medal and the Britannia Trophy.
 In 1947 he flew the meteorological Mosquito for the first transatlantic jet crossing in support of No. 54 Squadron's de Havilland Vampires.

-He was initially chosen to head up the Operation Jiu Jitsu flights, which the RAF were performing on behalf of the US Government.
+He was initially chosen to head up the Operation Ju-jitsu flights, which the RAF were performing on behalf of the US Government.
 The flights were top secret reconnaissance missions deep into the Soviet Union using American B-45 Tornado bombers.
 Unfortunately Martin failed a pressurisation test and the entire project was handed over to Squadron Leader John Crampton instead.

 Martin was appointed to a succession of staff jobs: Air Attache, Tel Aviv in 1952; Operation Plans Division in 1955; attached to NATO in Fontainebleau, France 1955-1958; and Group Captain — Electronic Warfare, HQ Signals Command in 1959, before becoming Aide-de-camp to the Queen in 1964.
 He then served for three years from 1967 to 1970 as Air Officer Commanding No. 38 Group.
 In 1970 he was appointed Commander-in-Chief RAF Germany and finally, in 1973, Air Member for Personnel.